TheLope/clue-tags/docs/swaps/index.md

-{{ title("Custom Swaps", "Spellbook_Swap") }}
+# :material-swap-horizontal: Custom Swaps

-The Custom Menu Swaps plugin allows us to provide hotkey shortcuts for items with minimenus
+The Custom Menu Swaps plugin allows us to provide hotkey shortcuts for items with minimenus.

 ## How To